Detectorists: Series 2 (2015)

-Series 2 commences with a three-minute sequence showing an Anglo-Saxon priest carrying a holy book and an aestel (a pointer stick similar to that associated with the Alfred Jewel) in a sack and fleeing mounted spearmen.
+Series 2 commenced filming in July 2015 and was broadcast from October of that year.
+The first episode starts with a three-minute sequence showing an Anglo-Saxon priest carrying a holy book and an aestel (a pointer stick similar to that associated with the Alfred Jewel) in a sack and fleeing mounted spearmen.
 He buries the sack near a standing stone.
-Time lapse shows all but the decorated gold handle of the stick decaying, and the shot pans upwards to reveal Andy and Lance walking across the field in present-day Danebury, detecting as they go.
+Time-lapse photography then shows the wooden handle of the aestel decaying, leaving only the jewelled section.
+The shot pans upwards to reveal Andy and Lance walking across the field in the present day, detecting as they go.
 Having had no success, they decide to look up the hill.
 The jewel is shown again, still buried, at the beginning of subsequent episodes.

 Christmas Special (2015)

 Series 3 (2017)

 In March 2017, the BBC released a statement confirming the filming of a third and final series.
-The six-episode third series was filmed in the summer of 2017 and aired weekly on BBC Four from 8 November 2017.
+It was filmed in the summer of 2017 and broadcast from November of that year.

 The first episode ends with a historical timeline sequence, backed by the song "Magpie" by The Unthanks.
 Reviewing the opening episode for The Guardian, Sam Wollaston said: "Mackenzie Crook and Toby Jones shine in the third and final series of this beautifully written and performed slice of life."

 Christmas Special (2022)

 A 75-minute Christmas special was announced in May 2022.
 The episode aired on BBC Two on 26 December 2022.
+It was released on DVD in 2023.